telerik/ajax-docs/controls/asyncupload/security.md

 ### AllowedCustomMetaDataTypes

 As of **R3 2019 SP1**, whitelisting is implemented for the classes that can carry upload configuration to and from the server.
+As a value for the `Telerik.Upload.AllowedCustomMetaDataTypes` key, provide the metadata class full name, including the namespace, in a list delimited by a semicolon (`;`).

 This is an additional security measure and it does not replace setting the [main custom encryption keys](#recommended-settings).